MaxCloud101/kubernetes-ca/README.md

 - We will compare Kubernetes with other tools to get a better undestanding
 - Compare to: DCOS, Amazon ECS, and Docker swarm mode

+### 2.2 Deploying kubernetes

+Single-node kubernetes cluster

+- Docker Desktop for Mac and Windows
+- Minikube
+- Kubeadm

+Single node kubernetes clusters for continous integration

+- Create ephemeral clusters that start quickly and are in a pristine state for testing applications in kubernetes
+- Kubernetes-in-Docker (kind) is made especifically for this use case https://github.com/kubernetes-sigs/kind

+Multi-node kubernetes cluster

+- For your production workloads
+- Horizontal scaling
+- Tolerate node failures
+- Ask several key questions to decide which solution is best

+Fully-managed

+- Amazon EKS
+- AKS (Azure)
+- GKE (Google cloud)

+### 2.3 Kubernetes architecture

+A word about kubernetes terminology

+- Kuberenetes introduces its own dialect to the orchestation space
+- Understanding the terminology important part of success with kubernetes
+- We will define terms as they arise and the kubernetes glossary is available for reference

+Kubernetes architecture

+- Cluster refers to all of the machines collectively and can be throught of as the entire running system
+- Nodes are machines in the cluster
+- Nodes are categorized as workers or masters
+- Worker nodes include software to run containers managed by the kubernetes control plane
+- The control plane is a set of APIs and software that Kubernetes users interact with
+- The APIs and sofware are referred to as master components

+Scheduling

+- Control plane schedules containers onto nodes
+- Scheduling descicions consider required CPU and other factors
+- Scheduling refers to the desicion process of placing containers onto node

+Kubernetes pods

+- Groups of containers
+- Pods are the smallest building blocks in kubernetes
+- More complex and useful abstractions built on top of pods

+Kubernetes services

+- Services define networking rules for exposing group of pods
+  - To other pods
+  - To the public internet

+Kubernetes deployments

+- Manage deploying configuration changes to running pods
+- Horizontal scaling

+### 2.4 Interacting with kubernetes